mysociety/popit/docs/api/schemas/link.md

 ## URL

-The URL of the web page.
+The URL that this link represents.

 ## Comment